Voice Actions DSL

 Stream forks the live call's audio to a WebSocket endpoint as raw binary PCM frames, so an external service (a transcriber, or an LLM voice agent such as Google Gemini Live) can process the audio in real time.
 In bidirectional mode, your WebSocket server plays audio back into the call by sending binary PCM frames on the same socket, which makes full-duplex AI voice agents possible.

-XML form (forward this via the raw-XML response today; see the note below):
+XML form (forward this via the raw-XML response today; see the note below).
+This example bridges to a Gemini Live agent and passes tenant/auth context through the metadata attributes:

 <Response>